Destinations

 Credit: Okayama Prefecture Tourism Federation

-One of the best aspects of Okayama is its easy access to the Seto Inland Sea - a serene stretch of water between Honshu and Shikoku.
+From Okayama, you can easily access the Seto Inland Sea - a serene stretch of water between Honshu and Shikoku.
 The island-speckled waters have been nicknamed “The Aegean of Japan”.

-There is no shortage of islands to choose from, but the most popular is the art island: Naoshima - technically in Kagawa Prefecture, but accessible from Okayama.
-Teshima, considered a sister to the art island, is nearby.
-The two can be combined in a day trip, but Naoshima requires the most time.
+There are no shortage of islands to choose from, but the most popular is the art island: Naoshima - technically in Kagawa Prefecture, but accessible from Okayama.
+Teshima, considered a sister to the art island, can be combined in a day trip.

 See here for timetables from Uno port in Okayama.